MikkelSchubert/adapterremoval/docs/manpage.rst

 	Read one or more adapter sequences from a table.
 The first two columns (separated by whitespace) of each line in the file are expected to correspond to values passed to --adapter1 and --adapter2.
 In single-end mode, only column one is required.
 Lines starting with '#' are ignored.
 When multiple rows are found in the table, AdapterRemoval will try each adapter (pair), and select the best aligning adapters for each FASTQ read processed.

-.. option:: --minadapteroverlap length
+.. option:: --min-adapter-overlap length

 	In single-end mode, reads are only trimmed if the overlap between read and the adapter is at least X bases long, not counting ambiguous nucleotides (N).
 Defaults to 0.

-.. option:: --mm mismatchrate
+.. option:: --mismatch-rate rate

 	The allowed fraction of mismatches allowed in the aligned region.
 If the value is less than 1, then the value is used directly.
 If ```--mismatchrate`` is greater than 1, the rate is set to 1 / ``--mismatchrate``.
 The default setting is 3 when trimming adapters, corresponding to a maximum mismatch rate of 1/3, and 10 when using ``--identify-adapters``.